Laws for the tattoo industry

 Drugs and weapons

-It will also be an offence to have a firearm, explosive, weapon or dangerous article on premises where tattoo services are provided.
-SA Police will have increased powers in relation to drug detection and weapon and explosive searches at tattoo premises.
+It is also an offence to have a firearm, explosive, weapon or dangerous article on premises where tattoo services are provided.
+SA Police have increased powers in relation to drug detection and weapon and explosive searches at tattoo premises.

 Advice and further information

-Tattoo parlour owners are encouraged to seek their own advice about the impact that this legislation will have on their business.
+Tattoo parlour owners are encouraged to seek their own advice about the impact that this legislation has on their business.